Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### name in promotions

-The `name` property in a `promotions` block is compulsory, defines the name of a target and is a Unicode string.
+The `name` property in a `promotions` block is a Unicode string and is compulsory.
+It defines the name of a target.

 ### pipeline_file

-The `pipeline_file` property of the `promotions` block, which is compulsory, is a path to another pipeline YAML file within the GitHub repository of the Semaphore project.
+The `pipeline_file` property of the `promotions` block is a path to another pipeline YAML file within the GitHub repository of the
+Semaphore project.
+This property is compulsory.

 If the `pipeline_file` value is just a plain filename without any directories, then `pipeline_file` will look for it inside the `.semaphore` directory.
-Otherwise, it will follow the given path beginning from the `.semaphore` directory.
+Otherwise, it will follow the given path starting from the `.semaphore` directory.

 Each `pipeline_file` value must be a valid and syntactically correct pipeline YAML file as defined in this document.
-However, the potential errors of a pipeline YAML file that is given as a value to the `pipeline_file` property will be revealed when the relevant target is promoted.
+However, potential errors in a pipeline YAML file, given as a value to the `pipeline_file` property, will be revealed when the relevant target is promoted.

-The same will happen if the file given as a `pipeline_file` value does not exist – the error will be revealed at the time of promotion.
+The same will happen if the file given as a `pipeline_file` value does not exist – an error will be revealed at the time of promotion.

-### Example of promotions
+### Example of the promotions property

 The contents of the `.semaphore/semaphore.yml` are as follows: